But why the hype?

 The (long) Story of Mutha Dukkah

 Ever since I set off on my first backpacking trip to Europe at the age of 21, I’ve loved to travel.
 It is engrained in my DNA.
 I’ve been to over 25 countries in 5 different continents in my 40+ years of life, with plans to explore many more.
 I’ve always felt inspired by other cultures, felt a pull to a simpler way of life and drawn to the sunshine.
 So for my 40th birthday, I realized that I was living in a hamster wheel.
 I was disenchanted by my career in the fashion industry.
 I was stuck in the day in, day out of commuting to work in Vancouver.
 I knew I wasn't going to achieve the things that mattered in my life by staying where I was.
 I wanted meaning.
-I quit my Canadian life to live out my vision of a life in Central America.
+I quit my Canadian life to live out my vision of a life in Central America, building a surf and wellness retreat centre.
 Read about it in my personal blog LiveTheSaltyLife.com

 .
 It was a good plan at the time.
 I felt brave and empowered.
 Instead, I came back to Canada pregnant and solo.
 My plan didn’t work out the way I had envisioned it.
 The Universe had other plans.
 My daughter was born in September 2016.
 I found the meaning the Universe intended me to find.